vintageplayer/uniswap-v3-subgraph-docs/docs/functions-n-handlers/utils/pricing.ts.md

 ReturnType: BigDecimal
 ```
 Returns the USD value equivalent to `tokenAmoun0` and `tokenAmount1` together.
-Calculated the USD price using `token.derviedEth*bundle.ethPriceUSD` as the multiplier if the token is present in `WHITELIST_TOKENS`.
-If only the tokens are present, it adds their individual USD prices.
+Calculates the USD price using `token.derviedEth*bundle.ethPriceUSD` as the multiplier if the token is present in `WHITELIST_TOKENS`.
+If both the tokens are present, it adds their individual USD prices.
 If only one is present, it uses 2X the value of that token.
 If neither are in the `WHITELIST_TOKENS` list, returns `ZERO_BD`.
 #### Entites:
 1. [Bundle](../../schemas/bundle.md) - Read Entity